Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1051.
 Prohibited Discrimination.

-Except as necessary to comply with the Indian employment preferences in subchapter 3 of this chapter, it shall be unlawful for a covered employer to do any of the following acts wholly or partially based on the actual or perceived race, color, religion, national origin, sex, age, sexual orientation, or political affiliation of any individual, unless such characteristic is a bona fide occupational qualification:
+Except as necessary to comply with the Anishinaabe or Indigenous employment priorities in subchapter 3 of this chapter, it shall be unlawful for a covered employer to do any of the following acts wholly or partially based on the actual or perceived race, color, religion, national origin, sex, age, sexual orientation, or political affiliation of any individual, unless such characteristic is a bona fide occupational qualification:

-• (a) fail or refuse to hire, or discharge, any individual, or otherwise discriminate against any individual, with respect to his or her compensation, terms and conditions, or privileges of employment, including promotion;
+• (a) fail or refuse to hire, or discharge, any individual, or otherwise discriminate against any individual, with respect to her or his compensation, terms and conditions, or privileges of employment, including promotion;

 • (b) discriminate in recruiting individuals for employment, or